Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 Overview
 ========

-The Para-C Compiler is the Compiler responsible for the `Para-C Core Language <./index.html>`_ and the `Para-C Language Extensions <./tasks/index.html>`_.
+The Para Compiler is the Compiler responsible for the `Para Core Language <./index.html>`_ and the `Para Language Extensions <./tasks/index.html>`_.
 It parses, analyses and links the files together to generate a C-source code output or using the GCC C Compiler (GNU Compiler Collection C Compiler) an executable.